ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 Bark Bark Bark 🐕‍🦺!
 ```

-Of course, as specific in this section's title, this only covers the **canonical** conversions:
+Of course, as specified in this section's title, this only covers the **canonical** conversions:

 |         | **mc** | **mwc**| **c8** | **c16** | **c32** |
 |---------|--------|--------|--------|---------|---------|